maderamel/sql-challenge/README.md

 The sql file containing both the tables with imported data and queries is called employees.sql and can be accessed here: [Permalink to sql file] (https://github.com/maderamel/sql-challenge/blob/960424218e1be750cedde0640964f317179c9654/EmployeeSQL/Employees.sql)

 # Analysis
-Here is a list of the Queries that were executed.
 Each query was saved as a view so that it could easily be viewed within the sql file.
+Each view was also saved as a csv file which can be accessed here: [Permalink to Output Analysis file] (https://github.com/maderamel/sql-challenge/tree/main/EmployeeSQL/Output%20Analysis)

+ Below is a list of the Queries that were executed.

 **List the employee number, last name, first name, sex, and salary of each employee**